blazegk/blazegk/README.md

 - 👋 Hi, I’m @blazegk
 - 👀 I’m interested in be a developer
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript and CSS